fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Restore focus to previous widget when zstack changes (dialog situation)
-    - Also think about not losing focus because of click (when onlyTopFocusable is active)
-  - ZStack should set _weIsTopLayer based on used space
   - Add config to invert mouse buttons (Core.hs:211)
   - Scroll wheel rate should be configurable, or even depend on content size
   - Image